miles-grant-ibigroup/mastarm/README.md

 -u, --update-snapshots                  Force update of snapshots.
 USE WITH CAUTION.
---coverage                              Run Jest with coverage reporting --coverage-paths <paths>                Extra paths to collect code coverage from --customConfigFile <path>               Override the Jest config with the values found in a file path relative to the current working directory
+--coverage                              Run Jest with coverage reporting --coverage-paths <paths>                Extra paths to collect code coverage from --custom-config-file <path>             Override the Jest config with the values found in a file path relative to the current working directory
 --force-exit                            Force Jest to exit after all tests have completed running.
 --jest-cli-args <args>                  Extra arguments to pass directly to the Jest Cli.
 Make sure to encapsulate all extra arguments in quotes
 --no-cache                              Run Jest without cache (defaults to using cache)